-2.5 Does your jurisdiction permit "establishment only" VAT grouping, such as that applied by Sweden in the Skandia case?
+2.5 Does your jurisdiction permit VAT grouping and, if so, is it "establishment only" VAT grouping, such as that applied by Sweden in the Skandia case?

-No. Under the UK VAT grouping rules, where a foreign company is eligible to join a UK VAT group registration and does so, the entirety of that company's activities are then subsumed within the UK VAT group registration, rather than solely the activities of that company's UK branch.
-Various aspects of the UK's VAT grouping rules are, though, the subject of a current consultation).
+The UK permits VAT grouping but not "establishment only" VAT grouping.
+Under the UK's VAT grouping rules, where a foreign company is eligible to join a UK VAT group registration and does so, the entirety of that company's activities are then subsumed within the UK VAT group registration, rather than solely the activities of that company's UK branch.
+Please see also question 4.4 below.